samboy/MaraDNS/deadwood-github/sqa/test_uninit/README.md

 # What this test does

 This test makes sure that there does not exist in the real world a known compiler which will “optimize out” and not run code which relies on uninitialized memory.
-Should such a compiler ever be found (in said social media posts, one claimed the as of September 2026 “latest version of clang on godbolt” optimizes out the use of uninitialized memory, but I was unable to reprocude the issue with this test using a newer version of clang), I will add a security report that versions of MaraDNS before 3.5.0039 used uninitialized memory as entropy, something which results in the entire entropy using code potentially being disabled.
+Should such a compiler ever be found (in said social media posts, one claimed the as of September 2026 “latest version of clang on godbolt” optimizes out the use of uninitialized memory, but I was unable to reproduce the issue with this test using a newer version of clang than the one on godbolt.org at the time this social media post was made), I will add a security report that versions of MaraDNS before 3.5.0039 used uninitialized memory as entropy, something which results in the entire entropy using code potentially being disabled.

 Until I find such a compiler, I will not make a security report.